 - Pour about a tablespoon and a half of this melted chocolate into each paper case and place them into your freezer for 5-7 minutes or until they are hard to touch.

-Spread a heaped teaspoon of dulce de leche across the hardened chocolate.
-When done with all of them, pour the remaining chocolate over (again about 1½ tablespoon per cup), sprinkle with salt flakes and transfer back into the freezer.
+- Spread a heaped teaspoon of dulce de leche across the hardened chocolate.
+When done with all of them, pour the remaining chocolate over (again about 1½ tablespoons per cup), sprinkle with salt flakes and transfer back into the freezer.

 - I prefer using dark chocolate as the middle caramel layer is pretty sweet.
 You can also use semi-sweet chocolate.